sobek1886/Fork_SignCLIP/examples/MMPT/README.md

 `conda env create -f environment_inference.yml`

-Jump to the [demo-and-model-weights](#demo-and-model-weights) section for a quick demo.
+Then jump to the [demo-and-model-weights](#demo-and-model-weights) section for a quick demo.

 ### Development